Shuffle/Shuffle-docs/docs/extensions.md

 -rwxr-x---.
 1 root  ossec 6.3K Nov 30 08:41 virustotal.py
 ```

-3. Change their ownership to ossec:ossec.
-This MAY be necessary if Wazuh doesn't have root priviliges
+3. Change the files' ownership and access rights.
+This MAY be necessary if Wazuh doesn't have root priviliges (it shouldn't)
 ```
-$ chown ossec:ossec custom-shuffle
+$ chown root:ossec custom-shuffle
-$ chown ossec:ossec custom-shuffle.py
+$ chown root:ossec custom-shuffle.py
+$ chmod 750 custom-shuffle
+$ chmod 750 custom-shuffle.py
 ```

 4. Configure ossec.conf to forward to Shuffle